GokoshiJr/goko-coc-bot/README.md

 # goko-coc-bot
-Telegram Bot usin the Clash of Clans API - Latinos Army
+Telegram Bot using the Clash of Clans API - Latinos Army